RudrakshSJoshi/StellarOrbit/README.md

 🏆 **Winner of the Stellar Track** - Recognized as the best project in blockchain development
 🌟 **Top Overall Project** - Ranked among the hackathon's most innovative projects across all categories

-Originally developed as a hackathon prototype that impressed judges with its seamless integration of AI and blockchain tooling, we're now evolving Stellar Orbit into a full-featured IDE.
+Originally developed as a hackathon prototype that impressed judges with its seamless integration of AI and blockchain tooling, we're now evolving Stellar Orbit into a full-featured IDE, with all these new features in v2.0!

-**Looking Forward**:
-We're actively seeking grant opportunities from the Stellar Development Foundation to accelerate development of:
 - AI-powered contract analysis
 - Visual development tools
 - Next-generation debugging systems
 - Multi-contract support
 - Enhanced AI capabilities

+**Looking Forward**:
+We're actively seeking grant opportunities from the Stellar Development Foundation to accelerate development of StellarOrbit into a fully fledged and deployed IDE for smart contract development on Stellar.

 Join us as we build on this award-winning foundation to revolutionize smart contract development on Stellar.

----

-This addition:
-1. Preserves all your original content
-2. Adds the grant-seeking information in a professional way
-3. Maintains the positive, forward-looking tone
-4. Keeps the bullet points you wanted to highlight
-5. Positions it as a natural progression from the hackathon win

 ---